The Project Period#

 Structure and Submission of the Report#

 This guide outlines the requirements for how your project report should be structured and formatted.
-The report must be a collective product of the group, and individual contributions should not be specified.

 Joint Report: The report must be the collective work of the group.
 It should not indicate who wrote what, as all group members are considered to have contributed actively.